NeeshuSharmaa/fun-with-triangles/README.md

 # FUN WITH TRIANGLES
 *Pizza lover, are you?
 Even if you're not, it's fine.
 But I bet you definitely love something that looks like a triangle.
-So, why not having some fun with triangles!!*
+So, why not having some fun with triangles!!* <br />

-It is a website consists of 4 subpages:
+It is a [website](https://triangles-ns.netlify.app/) that consists of 4 subpages:
 ### 1. Is Triangles?:
 Inputs 3 angles and tells whether the angles form a triangle or not.
 ### 2. Quiz: